-11 This document uses the term "learning objectives" to denote that these intended knowledge outcomes are defined in a more granular, less advanced level than the competencies typically used to define outcomes of a graduate-level program of study.
+&lt;sup>14 This document uses the term "learning objectives" to denote that these intended knowledge outcomes are defined in a more granular, less advanced level than the competencies typically used to define outcomes of a graduate-level program of study.

-12 Institutions outside the U.S. may replace the 10 Essential Services with content appropriate to the nation/region.
+&lt;sup>15 Institutions outside the U.S. may replace the 10 Essential Services with content appropriate to the nation/region.